CrazyFedde/docs/placeholders.md

 <a name="channelname"></a>
 ### %channelname%

-Gets the name of the channel that triggered the the message.
+Gets the name of the channel that triggered the message.

 #### Example